LeaderPortfolio

 2018

-Stepped down as Chairman of The Carlyle Group
+Stepped Down as Chairman of The Carlyle Group

-Transitioned to Chairman Emeritus role.
+Transitioned to Chairman Emeritus.

 1987

-Cofounded The Carlyle Group
+Co-founded The Carlyle Group

-Co-founded The Carlyle Group with William E. Conway Jr. and David Rubenstein.
+Established the private equity firm with William E. Conway Jr. and David Rubenstein.

 1974